Commissioning

 like the installation from Linux distribution package repositories

-or from pypi via pipx
+or from pypi via pipx or a venv.

 See the usbsdmux tool README